dell/ansible-powerstore/docs/modules/volume.rst

   mapping_state (optional, str, None)
     Define whether the volume should be mapped to a host or hostgroup.

-    Value \ :literal:`mapped`\  - indicates that the volume should be mapped to the host or host group.
+    Value ``mapped`` - indicates that the volume should be mapped to the host or host group.

-    Value \ :literal:`unmapped`\  - indicates that the volume should not be mapped to the host or host group.
+    Value ``unmapped`` - indicates that the volume should not be mapped to the host or host group.

     Only one of a host or host group can be supplied in one call.